Cash Games, Poker Basics, Poker Strategy, Tournaments

 To get started, we recommend focusing on certain spots and situations that come up a lot, such as c-betting flops on dry and wet boards or continuing with a turn bet after a flop c-bet.

-Once you have mastered common situations like this, your overall results will be immediately impacted, and you will notice the difference in your bottom line quite soon.
+Once you have mastered common situations like this, your overall results will improve immediately, and you will notice the difference in your bottom line quite soon.

 Leave thinking about the less common situations in Texas Hold’em for a time when you are comfortable with bet sizing in the more common spots, and you will give yourself room for future growth and nearly endless potential to improve and win more with each passing session.